Latest Asylum Trends

 First instance

-The Survey of Asylum-related Migrants (SAM) is a multi-country project designed to collect testimonies directly from people seeking international protection across the EU+.
+The Survey of Asylum-related Migrants (SAM) is a multi-country tool designed to collect testimonies directly from people seeking international protection across the EU+.
 Based on the premise that digital literacy is increasingly prevalent, the project uses online, self-administered surveys that can be completed on smartphones and offers the possibility to survey large numbers of migrants at the same time.
 The primary objective of SAM is to establish a permanent system of collecting standardised, reliable and comparable data on relevant topics, such as push and pull factors, travel histories and migrants’ future aspirations.
-Understanding these drivers both facilitates general preparedness to deal with a high number of arrivals but also helps to better inform policymakers.
+Understanding these topics both facilitates general preparedness to deal with a high number of arrivals but also helps to better inform policymakers.

 For more information on SAM and on other projects related to displacement from Ukraine, access the following reports: